-Thanks to John Carter for preparation of maps, Rachel Haskew and John Oldman for hydrodynamic modelling, John Carter and Helen Roulston for development of sample-allocation grids, Shane Ahyong, Serena Cox, Isla Fitridge and Andrew Hosie for development of the sample-processing protocols, and Isla Fitridge and Liv Johnston for preparation of data sheets.
+Thanks to Helen Roulston for preparation of maps, John Carter and Helen Roulston for development of sample-allocation grids, Shane Ahyong, Serena Cox, Isla Fitridge and Andrew Hosie for development of the sample-processing protocols, and Isla Fitridge and Liv Johnston for preparation of data sheets.
 Isla Fitridge, Oli Floerl and Nick Gust are acknowledged for their contributions to the species summaries (Appendix 2).
 Thanks to Oli Floerl for reviewing an earlier version of this report.